The Alchemist by Paulo Coelho

 ― The Alchemist by Paulo Coelho.

 This is an epic story about self-discovery, falling down many times but always getting back up.
-It is about facing our fears and taking action so we can continuously grow and evolve.
+It is about facing fears and taking action so we can continuously grow and evolve.
 Ultimately, this book is about following our dreams.

-The Alchemist didn’t change my life in some dramatic overnight flare.
+The Alchemist didn’t change my life in some dramatic flare.
 I don’t think I fully understood how the messages applied to my life in 9th grade.
 An immediate effect was that I began to read a lot more.
 Books were my vacations growing up.
 Reading led to me wanting to be a writer.
 I remember a short novella I wrote during the summer before 10th grade.
 I wrote 150 handwritten pages and only shared it with two of my best friends.
 Writing my first long story sparked about a dozen or so ideas for stories I wanted to write.
 But “life,” guidance counselors, and my dad who was afraid to have his life relived through me guided me in a different direction.
 Whatever life that was suppose to be never ended up happening.

 When we strive to become better than we are, everything around us becomes better, too.